What is plastic and a history of it

 Sustainable alternatives to plastic

-- Reduce cutting back on the amount of plastic products we purchase.
+- Reduce by cutting back on the amount of products we purchase

-- Reuse finding new ways to use things that otherwise would have been thrown out.
+- Reuse by finding new ways to use items that otherwise would have been thrown out

-Consider using other products not made with conventional plastics but with the same functionality.
-Some examples include:
+Use products not made with conventional plastics but with similar functionality, such as:

 Video courtesy of The Cartoon Network